nodejs/node/deps/npm/doc/cli/npm-token.md

 ## DESCRIPTION

-This list you list, create and revoke authentication tokens.
+This lets you list, create and revoke authentication tokens.

 * `npm token list`:
   Shows a table of all active authentication tokens.
 You can request this as